Monishver11/monishver11.github.io/_posts/2024-12-18-preface-ml.md

   sidebar: left
 ---

-##### Welcome to My Machine Learning Blog Series!
+##### **Welcome to My Machine Learning Blog Series!**

 This blog series draws inspiration from my machine learning course at NYU—a graduate-level adventure designed to explore concepts deeply and build a strong foundation from scratch.
 A solid grasp of the fundamentals is essential for mastering advanced topics and making meaningful progress.
-The course was initially designed by **Prof. David Rosenburg** and later adapted by **Prof. He He**, **Tal Linzen**, and others.
-I had the privilege of learning under **Prof. Mengye Ren**, whose teaching and structured content have greatly influenced this blog series.
+The course was initially designed by [Prof. David Rosenburg](https://scholar.google.com/citations?user=YsHFgSAAAAAJ&hl=en) and later adapted by **Prof. He He**, **Tal Linzen**, and others.
+I had the privilege of learning under [Prof. Mengye Ren](https://mengyeren.com/), whose teaching and structured content have greatly influenced this blog series.

 A heartfelt thank you to everyone who has supported me, continues to support me, or will support me in the future.
 I’m incredibly grateful for all the experiences that have brought me to this point in my journey.

-##### What to Expect in This Blog Series
+##### **What to Expect in This Blog Series**

 The focus here is on the **theoretical aspects** of machine learning rather than programming.
 Why?
 Because understanding theory forms the critical intuition that separates a beginner randomly trying things from an expert who knows exactly where to focus for impactful results.
 While I consider myself a beginner, I’m determined to keep learning, growing, and sharing insights along the way.